foss-non-comercial-dating/ideas/README.md

 - All Free
 - Protecting personal Data
 - Non-Platform, decentralized, like mastodon the rest of the fediverse or email, connecting with people on other servers/nodes
-- Compensating for gender roles in our society (Patriarchy exists!)
+- Compensating for gender roles in our society (Patriarchy exists!
+Trans Right & Trans Inclusivity!)
 - Informing about menteal health risks of online dating, counteracting harmful atractivity and gender based market dynamics in a meaningful way.
 - Sexwork should be allowed on the platform but seperated from the usual Dating stuff